Katoomba’s Town Centre Charrette Plan of 1999 – CONTENTS

 This is Nature Trail’s field blog expressing views and insights about the goings on out in the Blue Mountains great outdoors from our local experiences over decades.

-This blog is written mostly by one of our regular Mountains hikers, Flex, plus also our Tour Directors Steve contributes his articles from time to time.
+This blog is written mostly by one of our regular Mountains hikers, Flex, plus also our Tour Director Steve’s contribution articles from time to time, as he’s see fit to raise.

 We also invite our guests to submit their own article to this blog.
 Just email us at: